Grant, Michigan

 Grant is a city in Newaygo County in the U.S. state of Michigan.
 The population was 952 at the 2020 census.
 The city is adjacent to Grant Township and Ashland Township.
-It is a part of the Grand Rapids-Muskegon-Holland, Michigan combined statistical area.
+It is part of the Grand Rapids-Muskegon-Holland, Michigan combined statistical area.

 History

-The history of Grant started in 1882 when Andrew J. Squier built the first saw mill.
-Soon, a railroad station was built on the Chicago and Western Michigan Railroad.
-Squier named the station, Grant Station, after President and Civil War General Ulysses S. Grant.
-The community was also called Grant Center due to its location in the township.
+The history of Grant began in 1882, when Andrew J. Squier built the first sawmill.
+Soon afterward, a railroad station was built on the Chicago and Western Michigan Railroad.
+Squier named the station Grant Station after President and Civil War general Ulysses S. Grant.
+The community was also called Grant Center because of its location within the township.

-On May 14, 1892, a post office was opened here as Grant Station.
+On May 14, 1892, a post office was established under the name Grant Station.
 Grant Center was incorporated in 1893 as the village of Grant.
 The post office name was shortened to Grant in 1899.

-At the sawmills' peak production in the lumber-era, a million feet of lumber was shipped per year.
+At the peak of the lumber era, the sawmills shipped one million feet of lumber per year.
 The village of Grant was reincorporated as a city in 1969.